chaostoolkit/chaostoolkit-documentation/sources/reference/api/experiment.md

 [probes][pb].

 The `configuration` element MUST be a JSON object.
-The value of each property MUST be a JSON string or object which properties are considered the configuration lookup.
+The value of each property MUST be a JSON string, number, or object whose properties are considered the configuration lookup.
 Configuration must be passed to all Probes and actions requiring it.
 Probes and actions MUST NOT modify the configuration.

 Configurations MUST be passed a mapping of keys and values to probes and actions.

-An example of a `configuration` element at the top-level:
+An example of a `configuration` element at the top level:

 === "JSON"
     ```json